gotosleep/JASidePanels/README.markdown

 Alternatively, you can setup a git submodule and reference the files in your Xcode project.
 I prefer this method as it enables you to receive bugfixes/updates for the project.
 ` git submodule add https://github.com/gotosleep/JASidePanels.git JASidePanels `

-The UIViewController+JASidePanel Category
+UIViewController+JASidePanel Category
 ---

-Optionally, a UIViewController+JASidePanel category is included in the project.
-This category adds a single convienence property to UIViewController, sidePanelController, for accessing the nearest JASidePanelController ancestor in your view controller heirarchy.
+A UIViewController+JASidePanel category is included in the project.
+Usage is optional.
+The category adds a single convenience property to UIViewController: sidePanelController.
+The property provides access to the nearest JASidePanelController ancestor in your view controller heirarchy.
 Here's an example:

 ``` objc